GaneshS288/santa-clause-form/README.md

 # santa-clause-form
-Contact Santa clause this December to tell him what is on your wishlist, don't forget to wish him a happy christmas too.
+Contact Santa Clause this December to tell him what is on your wishlist, don't forget to wish him a happy christmas too.